Workshops and Events

 “…we note that the definition refers to the function of the individual on the PHS-funded project; i.e. his/her responsibility for the design, conduct or reporting of the PHS-funded research, and not to his/her title or the amount and /or source of remuneration.”
 This broad definition may include post-doctoral associates, graduate students, etc.

 Required for all investigators identified on the UMSL Investigator Form.
 Training is required prior to submission of the proposal and every four (4) years thereafter.
-Instructions to Access and Complete the CITI Mini CourseSTEP 2: UMSL Financial Disclosure for Sponsored Projects Form (FCOI-1)
+Log into eCompliance, select the Conflict of Interest module, then click on Conflict of Interest Training on the right side of the screen.
+After clicking, there will be instructions available for how to select the correct training.

 Must be included with the your signature page and PeopleSoft submission pages.
 NOTE: The ORA will ask you to review the Investigator Form at time of award and update the form whenever changes occur throughout the life of the project.
-UMSL Investigator Form (FCOI-2)Prior to Submission for Funding from Non-Federal and Other Sponsors Not Adopting the New FCOI Regulations:STEP 1: UMSL Financial Disclosure for Sponsored Projects Form (FCOI-1)
+UMSL Investigator Form.

-Faculty and staff engaged in activities involving external entities that may trigger conflicts of interest are required to submit a potential conflict of interest disclosure (see IRBNet for instructions and submission).
 A case that often arises in technology transfer regarding potential conflict of interest is when the University is negotiating a license with a faculty startup company.
-In such situations, the faculty members involved must submit and have reviewed/resolved a potential conflict of interest disclosure (and such disclosure must be available for public review for 10 days) before a license can be signed.
+In such situations, the faculty members involved would need to disclose via eCompliance before the license could be signed.
+The disclosure must also be available for public review for 10 days.